 Why do companies use staffing agencies?

-Staffing agencies recruit candidates on behalf of employers seeking to fill job openings in their company and help candidates find career opportunities in their chosen field.
-The positions can be full-time or part-time, temporary, contract-to-hire or on a direct hire full time basis.
+Employers use staffing agencies to recruit candidates on behalf of their company to fill job openings on their teams and help candidates find career opportunities in their chosen field.
+The positions can be full-time or part-time, temporary, contract-to-hire, or on a direct-hire full-time basis.

-A staffing agency checks references, screens resumes, short lists candidates, schedules interviews, and places candidates who work on site at the employers behalf.
+Staffing agencies check references, screen resumes, shortlists candidates, schedule interviews, and place candidates who work on-site at the employer’s behalf.
 The candidate is an employee of the staffing agency working under the direction of the employer.

 1. Reduce overhead costs

 Permanent employees cost more than just the salary they are being paid.
 Health care, 401k retirement plans, sick days, vacation pay, and employer taxes are just a few of the costs included with permanent staff.

 With a temporary staffing agency, an employer doesn’t pay any of that, they simply pay them for the work they have done, with no additional overhead costs.